Cherimoya: Pollination

 The flowers of A. cherimola are hermaphroditic and have a mechanism to avoid self-pollination.
 The short-lived flowers open as female, then progress to a later, male stage in a matter of hours.
 This requires a type of pollinator that not only collects the pollen from flowers in the male stage but also deposits it in flowers during the female stage.
 Because cherimoya's genus, Annona, includes subtropical species greatly valued for human food and ecosystem services, its pollinators have been well studied.
 A 2017 publication points to small nitidulid sap beetles as the key pollinators:

 Beetles arrived at the flowers with their bodies covered in pollen and these pollen grains were transferred to the stigmata while foraging on nutritious tissues at the base of the petals.
 With dehiscence of the stamens and retention within the floral chamber, the bodies of the floral visitors were again covered with pollen which they carried to newly opened flowers, thus promoting the cycle of pollination.

 Because the beetle pollinators are not strong fliers, their entire lifecycle must be facilitated onsite in both orchard and forest restoration settings.
 The flower itself offers the ideal copulation chamber after beetles enter during the female (earliest) stage.
 At the inner base of the petals are nutritious tissues called "power bodies" on which the beetles feed until the male stage peaks.
 Exiting the flower at that time, pollen attaches to the bodies of the beetles, which they carry to yet another flower in its female stage.
 There, another round of feeding and possible copulation ensues.

 Abundant leaves, rotting fruit, and other organic material on the ground beneath or near the flowering Annona species are crucial for the larval stage of the beetle.
 There eggs are laid, the larvae hatch and feed on decaying matter, then digging downward into the soil layer to pupate.
 Beetles emerge when flowering begins the following year.

 In orchards distant from wild habitat, pollination by hand may be necessary.
 Growers use a small paint brush to collect the pollen from the male stage of flowers and then to also transfer pollen to the female stage.
 Another method is to encourage the sap beetles to engage in full life cycles, primarily by allowing leaf litter to accumulate and some fallen fruits to remain beneath the trees.

 Climate requirements

+In the tropics the cherimoya grows at altitudes of 700 to 2400 m, requiring warm-temperate conditions throughout the year, only tolerating occasional light frosts.
+In Guatemala the tree thrives at elevations of 1200 to 1800 m with 1300 mm of rainfall with a pronounced dry season.

 The evaluation of 20 locations in Loja Province, Ecuador, indicated certain growing preferences of wild cherimoya, including altitude between 1500 and 2000 m, optimum annual temperature range between 18 and 20 C, annual precipitation between 800 and 1000 mm, and soils with high sand content and slightly acidic properties with pH between 5.0 and 6.5.